 - Indirect Discrimination a 'provision, criterion or practice' that applies to all, but which disadvantages employees over others for reasons relating to a protected characteristic

 - Victimisation the detrimental treatment of an employee who has done a ‘protected act’, e.g. complained about discrimination.

 - Failure to Make Reasonable Adjustments an employer’s failure to take positive steps to remove the disadvantage facing disabled employees

 - Harassment behaviour, related to a protected characteristic, which is threatening, distressing or humiliating

 What Are the Time Limits?

-Government changes to funding for legal support have made it harder for individuals affected by discrimination to obtain redress in the Employment Tribunals and you may believe that pursuing a discrimination claim is not an affordable option.
+Government changes to funding for legal support have made it harder for individuals affected by discrimination to obtain redress through Employment Tribunals and you may believe that pursuing a discrimination claim is not an affordable option.

-The good news is that our Employment legal experts at Simpson Millar have designed a service that gives you access to our specialist team alongside affordable funding options.
+With this in mind, the Employment Law experts at Simpson Millar have designed a service that gives you access to our specialist team alongside affordable funding options.

 Obtaining initial advice on your potential claim can also prove costly with solicitors' fees differing from firm to firm.
-What we've done at Simpson Millar LLP is cater to those who need employment law advice on tricky issues such as discrimination and harassment at a cost that covers the whole process.
+Simpson Millar caters to those who need employment law advice on tricky issues such as discrimination and harassment at a cost that covers the whole process.

 Why choose Simpson Millar?